rapidsai/GaaS/README.md

-# GaaS has moved to https://github.com/rapidsai/cugraph/tree/branch-22.10/python/cugraph_service
+# <center>ARCHIVED</center>

+This repo is no longer under development or support.
+All issues/PR will be ignored

+The GaaS code has been merged into the main cuGraph monorepo and is now called cugraph-service

-## Please use https://github.com/rapidsai/cugraph to submit issues and retrieve the latest sources.
+Please use https://github.com/rapidsai/cugraph to submit issues and retrieve the latest sources.

+# <center>ARCHIVED</center>